chiapie/janet-chen_project/README.md

 ### Background

 Resting-state functional connectivity (RSFC) reflects the brain’s intrinsic network organization in the absence of task demands.
-Prior research shows that children with developmental dyslexia (DD) exhibit reduced connectivity between left temporo-frontal regions—key areas for language processing—and increased connectivity within the default mode network (DMN) compared to typically developing (TD) readers (Schurz et al., 2015).
-This project aims to explore how RSFC relates to early phonological and language abilities in preschool-aged children.
+Prior research has shown that children with developmental dyslexia (DD) exhibit reduced connectivity between left temporal-frontal regions—key areas for language processing—and increased connectivity within the default mode network (DMN) compared to typically developing (TD) readers (Schurz et al., 2015).
+This project aims to investigate the relationship between RSFC and early phonological and language abilities in preschool-aged children.

 ### Tools